 An initial meeting with Tim Spiller, Director of the Hub, scoped out the structure of the report.
-This was supplemented by interviews with a further seven parties in academia, business, and startups, including the University of Cambridge, the National Physical Laboratory, BT, Toshiba Research Europe, and KETS Quantum.
+This was supplemented by interviews with seven experts in academia, business, and startups, including Cambridge, The National Physical Laboratory, BT, Toshiba Research Europe, and KETS Quantum.

-This information and insight was turned into a narrative, backed by real evidence of progress, which told the story of QKD in the UK, with clear calls to action for business.
+This insight was turned into a narrative, backed by real evidence of progress, which told the story of QKD in the UK, with clear calls to action for business.

-The resulting report demonstrates achievements to government backers; and explains commercial opportunities to industries such as IT, electronics, finance, space, and defence - all of whom will need to start paying attention in the coming years.
+The resulting report demonstrates achievements to government backers; and explains commercial opportunities to industries such as IT, electronics, finance, space, and defence.
 It makes a clear and accessible case for funding and collaborating in QKD.

 Off the back of our research, we also developed one page ‘What’s in it for me’ materials calling on businesses in target sectors to share challenges and help shape the evolution of the technology.

-The report and one pagers were formally launched at the UK National Quantum Technologies Showcase on November 15th 2019.
+The report and one pagers were launched at the UK National Quantum Technologies Showcase in November 2019.

-The Hub already has links to many business and academic players in quantum technologies, and these materials provide vital tools to engage this network and articulate opportunities.
+The Hub already has links to players in quantum technologies, and these materials provide vital tools to engage this network.
 The report is hosted on the Hub website and promoted through social media and email channels to their network, and used at the industry engagement events the Hub regularly attends and runs.

-At the recent Showcase, the materials sparked many potentially useful conversations with interested parties.
-They received much positive feedback that they were useful in cutting through vast complexity and explaining the impact and opportunities presented by QKD.
-The report itself garnered praise from a wide range of interested parties, including quantum experts at Oxford University, BT and Toshiba, who are also keen to use it as part of their own drive to promote QKD.
+At the Showcase, the materials sparked many useful conversations with interested parties.
+They received positive feedback that they were useful in cutting through vast complexity and explaining the opportunities of QKD.
+The report garnered praise from quantum experts at Oxford University, BT and Toshiba, who were keen to use it as part of their own drive to promote QKD.